-On Friday July 2 2021, following consultation with the Therapeutic Goods Administration (TGA) and Medsafe, Philips Australia and New Zealand announced an Urgent Product Defect Correction in Australia and Recall for Product Correction in New Zealand for specific Philips Continuous Positive Airway Pressure (CPAP), BiLevel Positive Airway Pressure (BiLevel PAP) devices, and Mechanical Ventilators.
+In July 2021, following consultation with the Therapeutic Goods Administration (TGA), Philips Australia and New Zealand announced an Urgent Product Defect Correction in Australia for specific Philips Continuous Positive Airway Pressure (CPAP), BiLevel Positive Airway Pressure (BiLevel PAP) devices, and Mechanical Ventilators.

-Our teams have been and continue to work on a comprehensive correction program to support patients with an affected device.
+In Australia, we continue to support patients with an affected device.
 As a first step, if your device is affected, please start the registration process here.

 Our goods and services come with guarantees that cannot be excluded under the Australian and New Zealand Consumer Law.
 Your rights under the Australian and New Zealand Consumer Law are in addition to any remedy the local Philips entity may provide you.